-The entire gamut of Library assets is organized into a folder tree whose structure and general usage should be familiar from file-system tools like Windows Explorer.
+The entire gamut of Library assets is organized into an asset tree whose folder-style structure and general usage should be familiar from file-system tools like Windows Explorer.
 When you select a location in the Navigator, the folder name appears on the caption of the active location tab, and its contents are displayed in the neighboring Browser.

-In the Main Library, shown here, the Navigator occupies the left- hand pane of the workspace.
-In the compact view of the Library used by Studio's project and media editing tools, the Navigator is presented instead as a dropdown list on the active tab.
+In the Main Library (top), the Navigator occupies the lefthand pane of the workspace.
+In the compact view (bottom), used by Studio's project and media editing tools, the Navigator is presented instead as a dropdown list on the active tab.